 To warrant that the money is available when needed for capital purposes, the University should consider establishing reserve funds.
-Through proper determination, the University can establish reserve funds earmarking resources for the future acquisition of essential capital assets.
+Through proper determination, the University can develop reserve funds earmarking resources to acquire essential capital assets.
 For example, reserve funds may be funded through an available fund balance or appropriations.
 The use of such reserve funds would then be listed as a funding source, where applicable, in a multi-year capital plan.
-The reserve funds, including two types: Designated Campus Reserves - Improvements (Campus-I) and Designed Campus Reserves - Maintenance (Campus-M).
+The reserve funds include designated Campus Reserves - Improvements (Campus-I) and designed Campus Reserves - Maintenance (Campus-M).